jordanduffinw/Disincorporations-3YP/README.md

 - `Ongoing Cases` is where I keep track of any ongoing real-life cases.
 This is primarily news coverage.
 - `Spring 2022` is where my Spring 2022 subprojects are, including the 2022 Causal Inference Poster Project
 - `Tigris` is my pilot work incorporating the `Tigris R` package to map these things out.
+- `Visualizations` are the code, various figures and visualizations I make throughout the summer.